jaegertracing/documentation/content/docs/next-release/frontend-ui.md

 Field | Description
 ------|------------
-type  | The metadata section in which your link will be added: process, tags, logs key   | The name of tag/process/log attribute which value will be displayed as a link url   | The URL where the link should point to, it can be an external site or relative path in Jaeger UI text  | The text displayed in the tooltip for the link
+type  | The metadata section in which your link will be added: process, tags, logs, traces key   | The name of tag/process/log attribute which value will be displayed as a link, this field is not necessary for type `traces`. url   | The URL where the link should point to, it can be an external site or relative path in Jaeger UI text  | The text displayed in the tooltip for the link

-Both `url` and `text` can be defined as templates (i.e. using `#{field-name}`) where Jaeger UI will dynamically substitute values based on tags/logs data.
+Both `url` and `text` can be defined as templates (i.e. using `#{field-name}`) where Jaeger UI will dynamically substitute values based on tags/logs/traces data.

+For traces, the supported template fields are: `duration`, `endTime`, `startTime`, `traceName` and `traceID`.

 ## Embedded Mode